Anti-Armenian sentiment in Azerbaijan: Armenian genocide denial

-The Azerbaijani government officially denies the applicability of the word "genocide" to the 1915 Armenian genocide.
-The then-President of Azerbaijan Heydar Aliyev stated "In history there was never such a thing as the ‘Armenian genocide,’ and even if there had been, it would be wrong to raise the matter after 85 years."
-His son Ilham tweeted that Turkey and Azerbaijan are working to "dispel the myth of the "Armenian genocide" in the world."
+Azerbaijan and Turkey are among two countries which officially deny the Armenian Genocide and glorify previous genocidal acts against Armenians.
+Former President of Azerbaijan Heydar Aliyev stated "In history there was never such a thing as the ‘Armenian genocide,’ and even if there had been, it would be wrong to raise the matter after 85 years."
+His son and current President Ilham Aliyev tweeted that "Turkey and Azerbaijan work in a coordinated manner to dispel the myth of the 'Armenian genocide' in the world."